It all began like this …

 A friend asked me whether the new mascot for his brand was eligible for a Google personal knowledge panel (and all the organic search benefits that come with it).

 A silly question, right?
 Google won’t give a knowledge panel to a cartoon-like illustration … right?

 Wrong.
 Even the Pillsbury Doughboy has a personal knowledge panel.
 It would take some work to rank a new character for a company, but it’s not impossible.

-Then, doing research online a little later that day, I noticed that a popular online marketing personality hadn’t claimed her Google personal knowledge panel.
+Then, doing research online a little later that day, I noticed that a well-known SEO marketing personality hadn’t claimed her Google personal knowledge panel.
 I emailed her right away.
 She claimed it and thanked me for letting her know.

 But hold it …

 I’m talking about someone who is “in the business.”
 She is a bit of a big wig — speaks at national and international conferences, gets a zillion likes and comments on every article she writes, and is pretty well a household name in the fields of search engine optimization and digital marketing.

 The juxtaposition of those two ideas: Someone who has abundant Google savvy, but is totally missing out on a free Google gift (aka “the personal knowledge panel”) shocked me.
 Many of us aren’t all that techie … but HER?
 She could write the book on branding.

 But that was just the tip of the iceberg

 I discovered there are many more celebrities who haven’t claimed their Google knowledge panel.
 Looking further, I found that people like Tim Tebow, Sarah Palin, Joe Biden, Nancy Pelosi, Sean Penn, and Robert Redford still show a “Claim this knowledge panel” link under their Google-generated personal panel.